 About this course

-In Year 1, you study the anatomy and physiology of body systems and pregnancy, plus midwifery and the care available for women and their families.
+You will study the anatomy and physiology of body systems and pregnancy, plus midwifery care for women and their families.

-In Year 2, your increasing knowledge of the evidence base will continue.
-There is a focus on maternity-related complications and medical disorders in pregnancy and childbirth.
+As your increasing knowledge of the evidence base continues, there will be a focus on maternity-related complications and medical disorders in pregnancy and childbirth.

-You will have all of your placements in Jersey.
-While in clinical practice in Jersey, you'll be supported by a named Practice Education Facilitator.
-They act as a link with the University and with colleagues in various clinical settings.
+While in clinical practice, you will be supported by a named Practice Education Facilitator.
+They act as a link with the partnering University and with colleagues in various clinical settings.

 The course management and organisation is split equally between theory and practice.